ElectrifiedStrawberry/SpeedyDolphin/Readme.md

 > [!WARNING]
 > This doesn't work properly; for SDK games `__OSInitAudioSystem` also
-> is an issue.
-Unforunately, this runs too early in the boot process so
+> is an issue (tested with Wii Play US Rev 1).
+Unforunately, this runs too
-> patching it out with memory patches doesn't work. :(
+> early in the boot process so patching it out with memory patches doesn't work. :(

 #### Bypassing AX startup softlock